Affordable Care Act (ACA)

 - Helps you get coverage.
 You can enroll in health insurance through state or federal marketplaces, often with financial help if you qualify.

-- Protects you.
+- Protects essential benefits.
 Insurance plans can’t deny coverage for pre-existing conditions.
 They also can’t have annual or lifetime limits.

 - Covers what you need.
-All plans must include essential health benefits, and preventive care is free.
+All plans must include essential health benefits, and many preventive services are covered at no additional cost.

-- Expands Medicaid.
-In some states, low-income individuals and families may qualify for Medicaid.
+- Expanded Medicaid.
+In some states.
+In states that expanded Medicaid, low-income individuals and families may qualify for Medicaid.

 Why It Matters

-The ACA has helped millions of Americans get health insurance and avoid high medical costs.
-Even if open enrollment is over, life changes, such as moving, getting married, or having a child, may let you sign up through a special enrollment period.
+The ACA has helped millions of Americans get health insurance and reduce the risk of high medical costs.
+Even if open enrollment is over, certain life changes, such as moving, getting married, having a child, or losing coverage, may let you sign up through a Special Enrollment Period.

 Frequently Asked Questions